towski/channels/README.md

 Implement Go style channels in ruby, asynchronous threads that can pass messages through a blocking channel.

-In the following example, each separate channel is writing to a main channel whenever it receives a response, and the main channel pops the responses off as soon as it receives them.

 See Rob Pike's go talk: http://www.youtube.com/watch?v=f6kdp27TYZs

 Simple example: